Why the Courtauld Gallery Is One of London’s Best Small Art Museums

 After thoroughly exploring and enjoying the large collection of medieval art, I toured the rest of the collection.
 There’s a fair number of works from the 16th to the 19th centuries, including works by Rembrandt, Gainsborough, Reynolds, and Rubens.

-A big selling point of the Courtauld is its compact size and that each piece in the colleciton is stellar.
+One reason the Courtauld is considered one of the best small art museums in London is its compact size and because each piece in the collection is stellar.
 I don’t think I’ve ever visited an art museum where the quality of all the pieces is so uniformly high.

 Here are two more of my favorites at the Courtauld Gallery.